xythobuz/xythobuz.github.io/input/projects/ble_remote.md

   * [st7789](https://github.com/hepingood/st7789) for interacting with the LCD
   * [picowota](https://github.com/usedbytes/picowota) bootloader ([modified](https://github.com/xythobuz/picowota) to work with the Flash config storage and LCD)

-As usual you can find everything on my [Gitea](https://git.xythobuz.de/thomas/sb-py) and on [GitHub](https://github.com/xythobuz/Volcano-Remote).
+As usual you can find everything on [Codeberg](https://codeberg.org/xythobuz/Volcano-Remote) and on [GitHub](https://github.com/xythobuz/Volcano-Remote).